yuriynefedov/Graphic-Integrator/README.md

 It allows the user to integrate and experimentally calculate the area of a preset function on a given interval and see the dynamic of how the function covers its area on a plane.

+The input of the parameters happens through a basic SwiftUI application window.

 The additional script, [gradients.py](Dev/gradients.py), generates beautiful gradients that the main script further uses to fill the area covered by the function.

 ![alt text](Screenshots/13.png)